Wu Dang (film): Production

-Wu Dang was directed by Hong Kong film director Patrick Leung, who previously directed other films such as La Brassiere (2001) and The Twins Effect II (2004).
-The action scenes were choreographed by Hong Kong action director Corey Yuen, who also worked on The Twins Effect II with Leung.
+Wu Dang was directed by Patrick Leung, who previously directed films such as La Brassiere (2001) and The Twins Effect II (2004).
+The action scenes were choreographed by Corey Yuen, who also worked on The Twins Effect II with Leung.

 The costumes in the film were designed by Emi Wada, who won the Academy Award for Best Costume Design in 1985.

 Wu Dang marked the first time Yang Mi played a "fighter girl" in a martial arts film.

 Louis Fan fractured his toe while performing a difficult stunt in one scene, but, despite his injury, he insisted on continuing until the shooting ended.

 Release

 Vincent Zhao and Yang Mi attended a press event in Beijing on 30 May 2012 to promote the film.
 Wu Dang was released in mainland China on 6 July 2012 and in Hong Kong on 17 July 2012.

 Reception

-Yangtze River Daily (长江日报) reporter Wan Xuming (万旭明) wrote, "Based on the immense response at the auditions held in Hengdian World Studios, the audience probably regard this film as one that showcases the grandeur of the Wudang Mountains."
+Wan Xuming of Yangtze River Daily wrote, "Based on the immense response at the auditions held in Hengdian World Studios, the audience probably regard this film as one that showcases the grandeur of the Wudang Mountains."

-On 16 July 2012, NetEase stated that the plot of Wu Dang not only closely resembles that of Tiandao Mima (天道密码), a novel by Sima Changxiao (司马长啸) published in August 2011, but its Chinese title (Da Wudang Zhi Tiandi Mima) is also very similar to that of the novel.
+On 16 July 2012, NetEase pointed out that the plot of Wu Dang not only closely resembles that of Tiandao Mima, a novel by Sima Changxiao published in August 2011, but its Chinese title is also very similar to the novel's.
 This led to suspicions of plagiarism.